KSBH

-KSBH (94.9 FM, "94.9 The River") is an American radio station licensed to Coushatta, Louisiana.
-The station broadcasts a country music format in Natchitoches and Red River Parishes.
-The station's studio is located in Natchitoches and its transmitter is in Powhatan.
-The station is owned by Elite Radio Group.
+KSBH (94.9 FM, "94.9 The River") was an American radio station licensed to Coushatta, Louisiana.
+The station broadcast a country music format in Natchitoches and Red River Parishes.
+The station's studio was located in East Natchitoches and its transmitter was in Powhatan.
+The station was owned by Elite Radio Group.

+In January 2026, owner Bill Vance surrendered the licenses for his stations—KSBH and KNOC—following an inquiry by the Federal Communications Commission over the operational status of KNOC.

 KSBH-HD2

-KSBH's second HD Radio channel carries a classic hits format, branded "92.3 The Fox" in reflection of its simulcast on FM translator K222AO (92.3).
+KSBH's second HD Radio channel carried a classic hits format, branded "92.3 The Fox" in reflection of its simulcast on FM translator K222AO (92.3).